Shubham-Dalvii/Crime-Analysis-Dashboard/README.md

 Data Modeling -
 Involves creating relationships between tables, defining hierarchies, and designing an efficient schema to support accurate and scalable analysis.

+📊 Data Source

+The dataset used in this project was sourced from Kaggle.
+Link - https://www.kaggle.com/datasets/sudhanvahg/indian-crimes-dataset
+It contains detailed records of crimes reported across various cities in India.